Thank you to our sponsors

 As of 2019, the hotel confirmed valet parking in its private garage, ADA compliant.
-In and out privileges are included in a daily charge of $34.00 per vehicle.
-2021 pricing will be updated in the future.
+In and out privileges are included in a daily charge of $36.00 per vehicle.

 The nearest airport is Charleston International Airport (CHS.)
 This airport is a short taxi/UBER ride (12 miles from downtown) to the hotel.
 Plan to spend $35.00 - $40.00.

 Taxi service is available in the center median outside baggage claim.
 There is a $15 minimum charge for all taxi services departing from the CHS airport.

 Ride Share Location: Exit through the baggage claim doors and follow the rideshare signs.
 Cross both roadways and turn right at the last sidewalk.

 The Downtown Shuttle into Charleston is also available for $15 per passenger and departs within 15 minutes of request.
 The shuttle is a shared ride and may make other stops downtown, depending on the number of passengers.
 The Shuttle service runs early morning until after the last arriving flight each night.

 "Founded and settled by English colonists in 1670, Charleston grew from a colonial seaport to a wealthy city by the mid-eighteenth century.
 Through the mid-nineteenth century, Charleston’s economy prospered due to its busy seaport and the cultivation of rice, cotton, and indigo.